exelix11/SysDVR/readme.md

-# SysVStream (Name TBD)
+# SysDVR
-This is an experimental sysmodule that allows streaming the running game to a pc.\
+This is an experimental sysmodule that allows capturing the running game output to a pc.\
-Two versions are provided: one to stream via USB and one to stream via network (TCP).
-Currently it's not possible both at the same time.\
+Two versions are provided: one to stream via USB and one to stream over the network (TCP).
+Currently it's not possible to use both at the same time.\
 Using [mpv player](https://mpv.io/) is recommended as it's the most straight forward to set up, any other player that supports raw h264 streams via tcp or stdin should work but you may have to configure it manually.
 ## Limitations
 - Video quality is fixed to 720p @ 30fps with h264 compression (hardware limit)